logoPET OWNER VERSION

 Indoor Housing

 Potbellied pigs are territorial.
 If they are kept indoors, they need a defined space (such as a portion of a laundry room) with a sleeping and eating area in one corner and an elimination area in another.
 A large litter box with one side cut down to accommodate easy entry and exit often works well.
 Be sure the litter used is nontoxic; dry dirt or pine shavings are appropriate choices.
-Potbellied pigs are not only curious, they tend to chew on everything.
+Potbellied pigs not only are curious, but also tend to chew on everything.
 Providing a blanket to burrow under or a box of dirt to satisfy the need to root will go a long way toward protecting your home furnishings.

 Diet